Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: INTRODUCTION

 \subsubsection{Forward-Backward, Semi-Analytical and Alternative Methods}

 In race car trajectory optimization, two-step methods combining forward-backward (FB) velocity planning and minimum-curvature path generation were proposed in \cite{kapania2016sequential,heilmeier2020minimum}, while \cite{lenzo2020simple} applied a similar iterative approach along a fixed path.
 However, their methods required tenths of seconds to minutes, and could not allow online re-planning.
 Conversely, the semi-analytical FB algorithm in \cite{frego2017semi} enabled online time-optimal speed planning, yet with box-constrained accelerations (rectangular g-g diagram).
 Similar speed planning problems were solved with range reduction \cite{Cabassi2018}, sequential line search \cite{Consolini2022}, and convexification \cite{Consolini2024}, adding acceleration rate and jerk limits.
-However, the box acceleration constraints used by \cite{frego2017semi,Cabassi2018,Consolini2022,Consolini2024} remained the main limiting factor being very conservative for racing vehicles, whose performance envelope is typically defined by speed-dependent, diamond-shaped g-g-v diagrams \cite{piccinini2024impacts}.
+However, the box acceleration constraints used by \cite{frego2017semi,Cabassi2018,Consolini2022,Consolini2024} remained the main limiting factor, being very conservative for racing vehicles, whose performance envelope is typically defined by speed-dependent, diamond-shaped g-g-v diagrams \cite{piccinini2024impacts,Rowold2023,langmann2025online}.
 Still, such simplified constraints were used in sampling-based planners for autonomous racing with cars \cite{piazza2024mptree} and drones \cite{Romero2022}, where computational efficiency is prioritized over accurate performance modeling.
+We aim to extend these methods to support generic acceleration constraints while maintaining computational efficiency.